interconn-isp/suspended-page/README.md

 ## Maintainers

-Bollettino is developed and maintained by [Alessandro Desantis](https://github.com/alessandro1997).
+This page is developed and maintained by [Alessandro Desantis](https://github.com/alessandro1997).

 ## License

-Bollettino is released under the MIT license.
+This page is released under the MIT license.

 [![InterConn](http://www.gravatar.com/avatar/b3f5893b97323096977545477e0066c5.jpg?s=100)](http://www.interconn.it)